calderonalexis/Resume/README.md

   - Knowledge of forensic analysis, log analysis and data correlation.
   - Delivery of change controls (RFC).
   - Knowledge of Python programming.
-  - Knowledge of Cisco Unified Call Manager.
+  - Knowledge of Cisco Unified Communications Manager.
   - Knowledge of virtualization platforms such as VMware Workstation and Oracle VM Virtual Box.
   - Network security controls under the hardening framework.
   - Knowledge of Mobile technology such as CDMA, GSM, UMTS, LTE, 3G, 4G.
   - Hands-on experience in Fiber Optic cabling using a fiber fusion splicer (OTDR), structured cabling, performance analysis of a Radio Frequency system working with RadioMobile software for a Microwave Link planning and deployment.
-  - Passionate about coding and automating with a little background; Solving algorithmic problems and interpreting codes in programming languages such as HTML, Visual Basic, C/C++ & Python(Currently studying).
+  - Passionate about coding and automating with a little background; Able to detect algorithmic problems and interpret codes in programming languages such as HTML, Visual Basic, C/C++ & Python(Currently studying), et cetera.

 #### Software Experience